kplayteam/todapp/README.md

 **User Interface Functionalities**
 * Create task
-* Assign task (Ask for another user Gmail account, and send a realtime notification to the assignee)
+* [Optional] Assign task (Ask for another user Gmail account, and send a realtime notification to the assignee)
 * Remove task
 * Update task
 * Delete task

 **Real-time Notifications**\
+In case you are developing the tast assignment thet you need to think of this section.
 You are free to choose one of the following approaches:
 * Amplify (Recommended)
 * PusherJS
 * Firebase